Clarivy/hugo-homepage/content/posts/about/about.md

 #### Development Engineer (Internship)

-- Designed a Qt application to communicate with drones via Android Debug Bridge, enabling data collection, analysis, and visualization.
+- Built a Qt application using ADB to collect, analyze, and visualize data from drones, enhancing data insights and decision-making for stakeholders.
-- Employed WINAPI multiprocess to streamline data processing and visualization.
+- Developed a real-time visualization analyzer for collecting and analyzing frequency scan data (2.4Ghz, 5.2Ghz, and 5.8Ghz) from drones, leading to more accurate data interpretation.
-- Identified and optimized system bottlenecks to enhance application performance.
+- Employed parallel computing techniques to accelerate data processing and visualization, achieving more efficient data analysis and a faster feedback loop.
-- Utilized QCustomPlot to visualize data in real-time.
+- Profiled and optimized the existing system, resulting in enhanced application performance and reduced processing time for data analysis.

 <div style="display:flex; justify-content: space-between;align-items: center;">
 <h3>